bra1n/judgebot/README.md

 ## Supported commands

+Any supported command can be entered at any place in your message and should end with a second `!` or the end of the message.
+For example: `I'm looking for !card tarmogoyf! and !card noble hierarch` would show the cards Tarmogoyf and Noble Hierarch.

 - **!card \<partial cardname\>**: searches for an (English) card by name and outputs the card together with an image, if available, supports the full [Scryfall syntax](https://scryfall.com/docs/reference), *Example: !card Tarmogoyf*
 - **!price \<partial cardname\>**: searches for an (English) card by name and outputs the card together with prices in USD, EUR and TIX, *Example: !price Tarmogoyf*
 - **!legal \<partial cardname\>**: searches for an (English) card by name and outputs the card together with a list of formats where it is legal, *Example: !legal Tarmogoyf*